Surgeries to Lower Your Risk of Gynecologic Cancer

 Bilateral salpingo-oophorectomy (BSO)

-This is a surgery to remove your fallopian tubes and ovaries.
-You may have a BSO if you have a high chance of having ovarian or fallopian tube cancer in the future.
+Bilateral salpingo-oophorectomy (sal-PIN-goh-oh-oh-foh-REK-toh-mee) is surgery to remove your fallopian tubes and ovaries.
+This is also called a BSO.
+You may have a BSO if you have a high risk of ovarian or fallopian tube cancer.

 BSO with an endometrial biopsy

-This surgery is similar to a BSO, except you’ll also have an endometrial biopsy.
+This surgery is like a BSO, except you’ll also have an endometrial biopsy.
 An endometrial biopsy is a screening process that takes a small tissue sample from the lining of your uterus.
-Your healthcare provider will check the tissue sample for pre cancer cells and endometrial cancer (cancer of the lining of your uterus).

-Other than some cramping during the procedure, you won’t have any side effects or complications after the endometrial biopsy procedure.
+You won’t have any side effects or problems after the biopsy.

 Bilateral salpingectomy